GrzechuG/john-community-modules/README.md

 Good luck and have fun creating!

 _** NOTE ** Previously created modules will be refactored and included here in the following days when necessary consent will be granted._

+## How to contribute?

+- fork this repo
+- make your changes at your own new branch in forked repo
+- make pull request